Tommaso23/DIMA-Project/README.md

 - View Inspector

 ## Testing
-Tests were performred to ensure the application's correctness, including unit testing, integration testing, UI testing and acceptance testing, achieving a coverage higher than 80%
+Tests were performed to ensure the application's correctness, including unit testing, integration testing, UI testing and acceptance testing, achieving a coverage higher than 80%

 ## Group
-This project has been developed in pairs with: Giovanni Demasi
+This project has been developed in tandem with: Giovanni Demasi

 ## Documentation
 A complete documentation with all the features and functionalities is availabile in the [design document](https://github.com/Tommaso23/DIMA-Project/blob/master/design_document.pdf)